orion-research/coach/INSTALLATION.md

 - Apache does not give much feedback on errors in the wsgi setup.
 Therefore, it is advisable to test each *.wsgi file individually by simply running `python file.wsgi` (or python3) from the terminal.
 This will detect issues such as path errors etc.
 If there is no output, everything should be ok.
+Also, first testing a small hello world wsgi example is advisable, before trying to serve the full COACH implementation.

 - The Apache configuration files can be tested for syntax errors by running `apachectl -t`.
 The command `apachectl -S` can be used to produce a listing of the different virtual hosts set up, to help discovering if they are conflicting in some way.